-The port town of Faro is a popular arrival point for visitors to Portugal, as the sunny shores of the Algarve attract many budget flights to bring tourists in search of summer fun.
-But Portugal is culturally rich and worth exploring, so why not add some spice to your vacation and check out Lisbon as well?
+The port town of Faro, in Portugal's Algarve region, is a regular arrival point for visitors to Portugal.
+The sunny shores of the Algarve attract many flights bringing tourists in search of summer fun.
+But Portugal is culturally rich and worth exploring, and Faro is the perfect jumping-off point to explore Lisbon as well.
 The capital also attracts a lot of summer tourists and boasts an array of interesting attractions.

-If you are only flying to Faro to take a train to Lisbon, consider going via Porto instead—its connections with Lisbon are better, and the city and its surrounding wineries are amazing in the summer months.
+If you are only flying to Faro to take a train to Lisbon, consider going via Porto instead—its connections with Lisbon are better, and the city and its surrounding wineries are a vibrant destination in the summer.

-The train is a little quicker but a bit more expensive than the bus.
-Unless you really hate buses, I would make my decision based on which station is closest to your accommodation in Lisbon, as Faro is so small it won't affect your departure from there one way or another.
+The train is a little quicker than the bus between Faro and Lisbon, but it's also a bit more expensive.
+If you don't mind the bus, you could make your choice based on which station is closest to your hotel in Lisbon.
+Faro is so small that which type of transportation you choose won't affect the convenience of your departure from there one way or another.

 Train and Bus: Cheap and Convenient

 There are two types of trains that go from Lisbon to Faro.
 The trip takes just under three hours if you take the fast train, called the Alfa Pendular, or three hours and 45 minutes if you take the Intercidade.

 The bus from Lisbon to Faro, like the Intercidade, takes about three hours and 45 minutes but costs a bit less than the train.
 You can book a bus ticket from Rede Expressos or RENEX.
 Both bus companies offer comparable prices and journey times.